sotodel/java-driver/changelog/README.md

 ### 3.0.2 (in progress)

 - [bug] JAVA-1193: Replica metadata should be refreshed immediately when a DDL statement is executed.
+- [bug] JAVA-1120: Consider skipping schema refresh debouncer when checking for agreement as a result of schema change made by client.

 Merged from 2.1 branch: